hipptee/hipptee_pricing/README.md

-# coinmarketcap
+# Hipptee Pricing App
-NodeJS Application that pulls from Coin Market Cap
+A NodeJS Application that pulls from prices from Coin Market Cap.

+Using v2 of CMC API